 Alison dressed up for her dinner date with Chris and went to the hospital to meet him.
 Chris was surprised because Alison had indicated she wanted to keep their relationship discreet at work.
 Alison told Chris she'd changed her mind and didn't care what the people at work thought.

 Alison told Chris they weren't doing anything wrong, so she wasn't going to hide their relationship.
 Chris leaned in to kiss her, but Alison stopped him, saying there was a catch.
-She said she wanted flowers and candy and love notes; in other words, she wanted romance.
+She said she wanted flowers, candy, and love notes; in other words, she wanted romance.
 They left the hospital and walked through Old Town, where Alison told Chris she liked how she felt when she was with him.
 Chris said he wouldn't rush things; Alison said they didn't need to take things too slowly, and she kissed him.

 Upstairs, Chris and Alison lay on the bed, with Alison in only her underwear.
 Chris kissed each of her body parts, naming them as part of his "anatomy lesson."
 However, as they began to make love, Alison suddenly stopped Chris, saying she couldn't do that.
 Alison apologized to Chris, who nicely told her he didn't want to do anything she wasn't ready for.
 Chris asked Alison to just lay down with him and let him hold her, and she did.
 However, Alison got up and got dressed, telling Chris she couldn't stay and apologizing again before she left.

-At Lucinda's cottage, Noah showed Ameera how to make pancakes and told her he learned to cook while growing up on Army bases.
-Luke came to the door and apologized to Noah for the things he'd said when he decided he couldn't live with him.
-Luke said Noah was worth waiting for, because what they had was real.
+At Lucinda's cottage, Noah showed Ameera how to make pancakes and told her he had learned to cook while growing up on Army bases.
+Luke arrived at the door and apologized to Noah for the things he'd said when he had decided he couldn't live with him.
+Luke said Noah was worth waiting for because what they had was real.
 Noah apologized, too, and said there was no one he wanted in his life every day as much as Luke.
 They embraced as Ameera entered the living room.

 Ameera's cell phone rang, and she went outside to take the call.
-Noah invited Luke to sit on the couch next to him, and they cuddled until Ameera came back in, obviously upset about something.
-Ameera told them the phone call was from the warden at the state prison, who said Noah's dad wanted to see her.
+Noah invited Luke to sit on the couch next to him, and they cuddled until Ameera returned, obviously upset about something.
+Ameera told them the phone call had been from the warden at the state prison, who had said Noah's dad wanted to see her.
 Noah said if anyone was going to go see his father, it would be him and that he would go alone.
 Luke and Ameera objected, but Noah insisted.